 What is a Neutral Ground Resistor?Resistors prevent the passage of electrical currents.
 A neutral ground resistor is supposed to limit the sudden flow of a fault current, specifically, an earth fault.
 It will lower the ground-fault current to a predetermined value it has been set for.
-A ground fault is caused by breaking in the low-resistance path from a tool or electrical system that you’re powering.
+A ground fault is caused by a breaking in the low-resistance path from a tool or electrical system that you’re powering.
 Typically, these can be dangerous, but a neutral ground resistor can protect from these dangers.

 How Does a Neutral Grounding Resistor Work?A neutral grounding resistor will lower the current such that damage is prevented but won’t lower it so much that the protective relays cannot operate.
 The resistor opposes the flow of the electrical current, up to a point.
 This can help protect sensitive parts of your equipment.
 Heavy flow in the winding may otherwise damage your conductor and cause costly repairs or replacement.
 This resistor is connected between some neutral point of the transformer or other equipment and the ground.
 Typically, in low-voltage systems, it will be set to a relatively high level, 50 amps or more, to allow current transformers and fault-clearing relays to continue to operate.
-This limits systems disruptions and allows the fault to be discovered quickly, which also helps to minimize damage to your equipment and help keep your business or operation running.
+This limits systems disruptions and allows the fault to be discovered quickly, which also helps to minimize damage to your equipment and helps keep your business or operation running.

 Advantages of Neutral Ground ResistorsThere are many advantages of installing a neutral ground resistor on your equipment.
 It will: